Oxted to Lingfield Walk

 - Go past the church and out through a metal kissing gate into the top corner of a field.
 To stay on the right of way you should keep ahead along its top edge for 125m and then turn sharp left down a grassy avenue flanked by young trees, although some walkers might be tempted to cut across the field to the bottom of the avenue.
 Either way, go through a gap in the bottom hedge and continue in the same direction as the avenue.

 - In 300m turn left at a path T-junction, away from a footbridge over the stream.
-The path soon emerges into the corner of a large field where you keep right to go up its left-hand edge, with a partial view of Crowhurst Place? ahead on your right.
+You soon emerge into the corner of a large field where you follow a fenced path up its left-hand edge, with a partial view of Crowhurst Place? ahead on your right.
 In 400m go through a wooden kissing gate and across the manor house's private drive.

-- Continue into a second field, then in 150m turn left by a wooden bench and footpath marker.
-Follow a line of waymarker posts downhill, through a metal fieldgate and then along the right-hand edge of another large field.
-At the bottom go over a stile and turn right onto a rather overgrown green lane.
+- In the field corner go through a new metal kissing gate to the right of a fieldgate to continue along a fenced grassy strip, above another large field for 150m and then sloping down across it.
+After going gently downhill for 400m you come to a path T-junction and turn right onto a green lane.
 In 300m this comes out onto a driveway where you turn left; behind the trees on your right is a large body of water at the aptly-named Moat Farm?.

 - Moat Farm to Lingfield Nature Reserve (1¾ km)